AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 ### About link  {#user-interface-about}

+>[!CONTEXTUALHELP]
+>id="acw_about"
+>title="About page"
+>abstract="The About page provides details about your Adobe Campaign instance"

+>[!CONTEXTUALHELP]
+>id="acw_about_instance"
+>title="About Instance"
+>abstract="The Instance section provides key information about your console client, including both the version and the associated build number"

+>[!CONTEXTUALHELP]
+>id="acw_about_web"
+>title="About Web"
+>abstract="The Web section displays the version of your Campaign Web user interface, with the last update date of it, if available."

+>[!CONTEXTUALHELP]
+>id="acw_about_packages"
+>title="About Installed Packages"
+>abstract="The Installed packages section lists all the modules, features and integrations present on your instance."

 At the bottom of the page, the **[!UICONTROL About]** link provides details about your Adobe Campaign instance. those information are in read-only mode.

 ![](assets/about-link.png){zoomable="yes"}